-Sapphire Eyes from 7SIGNAL execute active, cyclic end-user synthetic test traffic (Layers 1-7), perform a comprehensive passive analysis (Layers 1-2) as well as 2.4GHz and 5GHz spectrum analysis.
+Sapphire Eye from 7SIGNAL are self-contained, compact units utilizing Power over Ethernet (PoE) and execute active testing, cyclic end-user synthetic test traffic (Layers 1-7), perform a comprehensive passive analysis (Layers 1-2) as well as 2.4GHz and 5GHz spectrum analysis.
 The tests are defined in a custom automated test profile which can include communication with premises and cloud servers.

-Wi-Fi data is analyzed within the Eye and the results are stored in the cloud.
+Wi-Fi data is analyzed within the Eye and the results are stored in the the Amazon cloud.
 Here are just a few of the key performance indicators that can be measured and tracked around the clock.

-On the 2100, beam steering provides amplification in the target direction and suppresses interference from other directions.
+On the 2200, beam steering provides amplification in the target direction and suppresses interference from other directions.
 This enables Eyes to make accurate active measurements from a single location.
 The use of client end beam steering technology essentially creates virtual test points in each beam direction.